On the symplectic type of isomorphims of the p-torsion of elliptic curves: A double motivation

 It is therefore promising for applications to Diophantine equations to extend the local symplectic criteria available and, with the results in this paper, we will provide a complete toolbox of easy to use local symplectic criteria (see Section~\ref{S:results}).
 Some of our new results have already seen new Diophantine applications; indeed, in the joint work of the first author with Bennett and Bruni \cite{BenBruFre}, Theorem~\ref{T:mainTame4} was applied to the equation $x^3 + y^3 = qz^p$ with $q \in \Z$.

-Moreover, in Section~\ref{S:2319} we will apply our Theorem~\ref{T:simpleAbelian} to improve results from \cite{FNS23n} concerning the equation $x^2 + y^3 = z^p$; this will be the first Diophantine application of a symplectic criterion in the case of good reduction.
-Furthermore, in Section~\ref{S:hyperelliptic}, we will use Theorems~\ref{T:Wilde24}~and~\ref{T:mainWilde8II} to improve results from~\cite{IK2006}, about the non existence of $\Q$-rational points on hyperelliptic curves of the form $y^2=x^p-\ell$ and $y^2=x^p-2 \ell$, where $\ell$ is a prime number.
+Moreover, building on results from \cite{FNS23n}, we will show in Section~\ref{S:2319} how Theorem~\ref{T:simpleAbelian} sometimes applies to reduce the number of curves that we need to find rational points in order to solve the very challenging Fermat equation $x^2 + y^3 = z^p$.
+Furthermore, in Section~\ref{S:hyperelliptic}, we will use Theorems~\ref{T:Wilde24}~and~\ref{T:mainWilde8II} to improve results from~\cite{IK2006}, about the non-existence of $\Q$-rational points on hyperelliptic curves of the form $y^2=x^p-\ell$ and $y^2=x^p-2 \ell$, where $\ell$ is a prime.